Did you have to move houses when you were a kid? What did your parents do to make the transition easier on you?

 Donna loved the idea of hockey wallpaper, but wanted something more custom.

 Hand-Painted Hockey Murals

 I’ve been painting murals since 2005 all over Southern Ontario – and even got the chance to paint a mural for a Mike Holmes TV Show!

 Since I had already painted some hockey logos, I brought photos of these hockey bedrooms for Donna to see.

 P.S. if you love these hand-painted team logos, get in touch for a quote.

 Nolin fell in LOVE with the hand-painted hockey logos, and wanted his fave team painted – the Montreal Canadiens.
 This is what his room looked like once it was all painted and put back together.

-How can I help you get your own hockey bedroom?
+How can we help you create a hockey bedroom?

 - Buy wallpaper!
-I sell cool sports themed wallpaper murals that ship for free in the USA and Canada.
+We sell cool sports themed wallpaper murals that ship for free in the USA and Canada.

 - Hire me!
 I hand-paint murals in Southern Ontario.
 Get in touch for a free quote.